piotrsrodka/RGFinance/README.md

 3. Expenses - what you spend monthly $-$ $e_k$

 Then by running an equation:

 $$f(m, a, p, e) = \sum a_i + m \times \big(\sum p_j - \sum e_k\big)$$

-you can see where will you be in $m$ months.
+you can see your monthly balance and where will you be in $m$ months.

 There is a simple diagram showing the next 24 months.